 The federal insurance contributions act (FICA) consists of Social Security and Medicare taxes.
 It was created to help provide for retired workers and the disabled.
 The tax is calculated using flat percentages of taxable wages and is paid by both the employee and employer.

-The following rates will be used for 2022.
-Learn morea bout these rates on the IRS website.
+The following rates will be used for 2023.
+Learn more about these rates on the IRS website.

 Of the two of these, only Social Security has a wage base limit that frequently sees annual increases.
 Once an employee reaches the Social Security wage base limit within the calendar year, Social Security tax is no longer calculated on additional wages.